 Author(s): Himalaya Kharel

-Kharel is a research associate at the Centre for the Study of Labour and Mobility.
+Kharel is associated with the Centre for the Study of Labour and Mobility, Social Science Baha.

 The Kathmandu Post